stephen-fox/wgu/README.md

 network services are managed using forwarders.
 Each forwarder tells wgu where to listen for incoming connections and where to forward connections to.

+Think of it like SSH port forwarding, but in WireGuard.

 [wgfwd]: https://github.com/jgiannuzzi/wgfwd

 ## Features